MakeSchool-Tutorials/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

     }
 >
     override func viewWillAppear(animated: Bool) {
       super.viewWillAppear(animated)
+      do {
-        let realm = Realm()
+        let realm = try Realm()
         notes = realm.objects(Note).sorted("modificationDate", ascending: false)
+      } catch {
+        print("handle error")
       }
+    }
 >

 Now run the app.
 You can add new notes and edit existing notes using the physical keyboard.
-Another step closer to full Note management!
+Another step closer to full note management!

 Give yourself a pat on the back!
 The app is coming along nicely.
-Time to move on to the next chapter and get a bit more involved with Keyboard Handling.
+Time to move on to the next chapter and get a bit more involved with keyboard handling.